7 Free Tools to Simplify Knitting Pattern Design

 Slack is a web-based messaging app (also available on mobile) that allows you to instant-message with a group of people on a specific topic.

-I really like that you can set up multiple slack spaces to run several test knits at the same time on there.
-Each test knit will remain private and is only visible to participants.
+• Multiple Test Knits: I could set up multiple Slack spaces to run several test knits simultaneously, with each test knit remaining private and visible only to participants.

 Knitting Pattern Design.
 7 Free Tools to Simplify Knitting Pattern Design. www.sistermountain.com